 Introduction: Our JXSC modern sluice boxes are made with materials that are far lighter and more durable than the original sluice boxes used during the Gold Rush.
 Also, our modular & smaller size designed structure make it more portable so you can deploy it to almost any place for your gold mining.

 JXSC’s sluice boxes are typically made of sheet aluminum or composite plastic materials.
 This results in lighter and more portable units that are considerably more efficient at gathering even the finest of gold dust.

 Nowadays, despite lighter options for the choice of materials used in the construction of sluice boxes, even modern sluice boxes are difficult to transport and store, particularly due to their size.
 A typical sluice box may be between four and eight feet in length and between one and two feet in width, thus making transportation of a sluice box, particularly to an outdoor water source, such as a stream or river, relatively difficult.

-Thus, our JXSC Mining Machinery has invented a modular portable sluice box to solve the aforementioned problems.
+Thus, our JXSC Mine Machinery has invented a modular portable sluice box to solve the aforementioned problems.